hermanlintvelt/aws-java-serverless/aws-sdk-2/expenses-6/README.md

 There are a number of other configuration options available, see [the Cloudformation docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html) and also refer [to Serverless.com docs on DynamoDB](https://www.serverless.com/guides/dynamodb).

+_Note: it is also possible to create the DynamoDB tables by code.
+Look at the `createTable` method in the DynamoDB client api._

 ### Configure the Lambda permissions
 In order for a lambda function to be able to access a DynamoDB table, it needs the correct permissions.
 We can assign permissions in the `serverless.yml` file: